TotalMilk90/gorgon/README.md

 immediately after leaving Candlekeep and is open to all players, excluding those with a lawful-good alignment.</p>

+<p>The component "Add more pickpocketable items" will distribute random treasure to
+almost every generic npc.
+(Commoners, nobles, etc.)</p>

 <h2>Acknowledgements</h2>
 <p>This mod would not have been possible without DnD Detective's mod tutorial
 videos on YouTube.
 They really helped me bridge the gap between knowing